ministryofjustice/securityanalytics-sharedinfrastructure/useful_info.md

 `git submodule add --force -b <branch name> https://github.com/ministryofjustice/securityanalytics-sharedcode.git shared_code`

-## Testing code

 ## Dependencies

 If there are changes in shared_code that affect the lambda layers, then these need to be redeployed via terraform.
-Once this is done, any code dependent on shared_code also needs to be redeployed.
+Once this is done, other projects that depend on shared code and need any new features will need their git submodules updating.
+Changes to shared_code should always be backwards compatible (at least using feature flags) so that a new version of shared_code doesn't force dependent projects to be re-deployed.

-Some scanning tasks are dependent on other resources, for example the SSL scanner is dependent on the SQS queue at the end of the nmap scanning process.
-If the nmap scanning process is rebuilt, then anything relying on that also needs to be rebuilt, otherwise any trigger will fail to be received by the secondary scanning task.
+Some scanning tasks are dependent on other resources, for example the SSL scanner is dependent on the output of the nmap scanning process.

 ### terraform get --update

+You'll need to do this if you update any Kibana visualisations before deploying with `terraform apply`

 ### pipenv clean

-### git submodule sync

-### errors

-if you see an error in base_events.py line 296, there's a chance that you've included asyncio somewhere - in this case do a 'pipenv clean' across your projects and rebuild.
+This will uninstall any packages that you haven't specified in Pipfile.lock, and would come in useful during development to ensure unused packages aren't included.

+### MacOS maximum file limit

+By default, MacOS sets its file limit to 256 - when deploying using Terraform, there are instances where there are a lot of files being opened in parallel, and a high chance the build will fail on a Mac.
+If this is the case, then set the file limit to 4096 using `ulimit -n 4096`